wyntonfranklin/simple-file-server/README.md

 - Click the intstall button
 - Add the required information ( app name, base url, default user )
 - Save the configuration by clicking the submit button - you should be redirected to the main screen
+- You may need to refresh the page to see the changed information.

 **You have the option to disable the install.php file.
 Once you do this you will have to edit the configuration from your server.
 This is ideal and you should only use the install.php file once.**